gbv/jskos/jskos.md

 ## address

-An **address** is a JSON object with any of the following keys, each mapped to a string:
+An **address** is a JSON object with any of the following field, each mapped to a string:

 field    description
 -------- -----------